 Measu ire Target 2020 2021 2022 How did we perform?
-We en We ensure the roading network is designed and managed for safe use with low crash and injury rates Road safety (Mandatory measure - DIA) The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
+We en sure the roading network is designed and d managed for safe use with low crash and injury rates Road safety (Mandatory measure - DIA) The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
 Decrease 4 fatal 31 serious 9 fatal 47 serious 4 fatal 37 serious.
 While there was a reduction compared to previous years, Council will continue to strive for zero deaths or serious injuries from crashes by 2050, through work with other agencies and continuing its educational and safety work, through the Road to Zero Strategy.
-We op erate and maintain a reliabl e roading net work that is up to date, in go od condition a and fit for purpose.
-Response to service requests (Mandatory measure - DIA) The percentage of customer service requests relating to roads and footpaths to which Council 80% 42.7% 36.2% 26.1% Our response rate is still tracking down and is well below target.
+We op perate and maintain a reliab Response to service requests (Mandatory measure - DIA) The percentage of customer service requests relating to roads and footpaths to which Council 80% 42.7% 36.2% 26.1% Our response rate is still tracking down and is well below target.
 This can be partly explained by the major weather events (the district had four this season) where Council and contractor efforts were focused on reopening the network. responds within the time frame specified.
 To improve this service, we have made changes to new maintenance contracts and training of staff to better manage the timely response to requests for service.
 The majority of non-conformances were related to complaints being forwarded directly to contractors rather than Council, which affected clear communication of requests.
 The above issues will be mitigated through the new contract process and changes to the way our staff schedule requests for service.
 Road condition (Mandatory measure - DIA) The average quality of ride on a sealed local road 80% of the sealed road network has a 90.3% 90.3% 81% Even though the target was reached the main deterioration was in the urban area.
 Due to a very wet winter this saturated the underlying pavements causing more potholes. network, measured by smooth travel exposure. roughness reading of less than 150 NAASRA This reflected a 9% reduction from last year.

-Attachment 22-222.1 Roads and Footpaths Group
+Roads and Footpaths Group